 Nick Rolovich wanted to bring a monkey but settled with Elvis

 Hawaii head coach Nick Rolovich is one of the more eccentric coaching characters in the Mountain West and is a complete flip from former head coach Norm Chow.
 Last year, at his first media days Rolovich engaged a lot with @FakeCoachHarsin with some fun back-and-forth, and overall the Hawaii coach is a great follow on Twitter.

 He also engaged with everyone at media days in a game of Pokémon Go when the game first launched last summer.

-For an encore to his second media day appearance, which Hawaii is predicted second in the West Division, and showed up with an Elvis impersonator at his side.
-The King followed Rolovich around for two hours to radio, print and TV hits; also at a cost of $350 per hour and out of his own pocket.
+For an encore to his second media day appearance — which Hawaii is predicted second in the West Division — Rolovich showed up with an Elvis impersonator at his side.
+The King followed the Hawaii coach around for two hours to radio, print and TV hits at a cost of $350 per hour which came out of his own pocket.

 “It’s probably been a little over the top, but that’s to get attention to the program, to get people talking about Hawaii, that’s what I thought we needed,” Rolovich said via the Idaho Statesman.
 “I told the players when I first got there, I said: ‘Listen, I plan on doing a bunch of crazy stuff.
 Don’t listen, don’t buy in, just trying to get people talking about us.
 When we get on the field, that’s when we really need to make our mark.’”